eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/mof/LMI_StorageConfigurationService.rst

         *IN* ``string`` **ElementName**
             Requested MD RAID name, i.e. if /dev/md/my_name is created, the ElementName should be set to "my_name".
-If this parameter is not provided, implementation will choose on it's own when creating the device.
+If this parameter is not provided, implementation will choose on its own when creating the device.